SJRNoodles/s4inst/README.md

 Go to releases tab on Github
 ### Credits
 I took some sounds from royalty free websites.
 Thanks to them!
-Music in the game is from Dubmood.
+Music in the game is from Dubmood and Zabutom.
 Thanks to them for the music, and how cool it is!